MORIC: CSI Delay-Doppler Decomposition for Robust Wi-Fi-based Human Activity Recognition

+A directional distribution can characterize the path-direction statistics either within an individual delay bin, representing the unresolved path directions aggregated in that bin, or across delay bins, representing the set of dominant directions associated with different delay components.
 In a fully isotropic scattering environment, the direction of each path, \(\mathbf{r}\), is uniformly distributed on the unit sphere \(\mathbb{S}^2\).
-However, in real environments, scattering often deviates from perfect isotropy—clusters may predominantly appear in one quadrant or near the ground or ceiling.
-In such cases, \(\mathbf{r}\) follows a non-uniform distribution on \(\mathbb{S}^2\), which can be modeled by a \textit{von Mises–Fisher} distribution \cite{turbic2024correlation} on the sphere that concentrates directions around a specific mean direction \(\mathbf{m} \in \mathbb{S}^2\) as follows
+However, in real environments, scattering often deviates from perfect isotropy; clusters may predominantly appear in one quadrant or near the ground or ceiling.
+In such cases, \(\mathbf{r}\) follows a non-uniform distribution on \(\mathbb{S}^2\), which can be modeled by a \textit{von Mises--Fisher} (vMF) distribution~\cite{turbic2024correlation} on the sphere that concentrates directions around a specific mean direction \(\mathbf{m} \in \mathbb{S}^2\) as follows

-where $\kappa > 0$ is the concentration parameter and $\mathbf{m} \in \mathbb{S}^2$ is the mean direction of the scatterers.
-When $\kappa=0$, this reduces to the isotropic (uniform) distribution on $\mathbb{S}^2$; larger $\kappa$ implies tighter clustering about $\mathbf{m}$.
-Fig.~\ref{figure:sphere} illustrates an example of how the multipath components are distributed on the unit sphere $\mathbb{S}^2$ for an arbitrary concentration parameter $\kappa = 10$.
-The probability distribution of the $i^{\text{th}}$ path is given by